-Strategy Goal: The goal of this strategy is to update DCRM's Wetlands APC boundary based upon the application of various methodologies outlined in the 1987 USACE Wetland Delineation Manual and the 2012 Regional Supplement: Hawaii and Pacific Islands Region, the RAM, the SVAP, and other wetland datasets and research completed in the CNMI.
+Strategy Goal: The goal of this strategy is to update DCRM's Wetlands APC boundary based upon a new, transparent, scientifically-based methodology that will be based upon the recently adopted Rapid Assessment Methodology (RAM), Stream Visual Assessment Protocol (Stream VAP), and other wetland datasets and research that have recently been completed in the CNMI.
+This new field assessment and delineation methodology will also justify determining wetland buffer size and application.
+Once this methodology has been finalized and DCRM staff have been trained in proper assessment and implementation of the new tool, DCRM will lead the delineation of wetlands on Saipan, Tinian, and Rota and determine the new boundaries and buffer zones that will be used to update the current Wetlands APC boundaries.
+DCRM will update its wetlands regulations in order to ensure that they align with the new delineation methodology, APC boundaries, and buffer zones.
+The goal of this strategy is to update the

-This field assessment and delineation will also justify determining wetland buffer size and application.
-Once DCRM staff are trained in proper assessment and implementation of the methodologies, DCRM will lead the delineation of wetlands on Saipan, Tinian, and Rota and determine the new boundaries and buffer zones that will be used to update the current Wetlands APC boundaries.
-DCRM will update its wetlands regulations in order to ensure that they align with the delineation methodology, APC boundaries, and buffer zones.
-The goal of this strategy is to update the Wetlands APC and associated regulations in a way that is consistent and transparent, in order to eliminate confusion and reduce conflict over wetlands-related permitting and enforcement.
+Wetlands APC and associated regulations in a way that is consistent and transparent, in order to eliminate confusion and reduce conflict over wetlands-related permitting and enforcement.